 Take it Easy

 This new water attraction is part classic water park, part spa.
 Indulge in a therapeutic massage or sauna experience while the kiddos splash around in the play pool and enjoy other favorite water park staples like the lazy river and waterslide.
 Or sit and soak in the Bade Pool from 9am–noon for a water jet massage, no appointment necessary.
 If your brood gets hungry, visit the food court on the upper level.
-Day passes are $30 for ages 13 and older and $20 for kids 12 and younger; each day pass includes spa and sauna admission.
+Day passes are $30 for ages 13 and older and $20 for kids 2-12 and free for those under 2; each day pass includes spa and sauna admission.